 When the captain carries the weight of the team on his shoulders, finding love seems an impossible goal.
 That is until he meets sexy rookie firefighter, Jo.

-Alex Simard, captain of the Ice Dragons hockey team, didn’t intend on rescuing a baby from a burning car.
-Doing what anyone else would’ve done doesn’t make him a hero.
-Add the press hounding him, to on-ice injury, warring Russians, and the season from hell, and he’s losing focus.
-Getting his team to the Stanley Cup is his priority; falling in love isn’t even a footnote on his to-do list.
+Alexandre ‘Simba’ Simard, captain of the Ice Dragons hockey team, didn’t intend on rescuing a family from a burning car.
+Doing what anyone else in his place would’ve done doesn’t make him a hero.
+Now the press is hounding him, the Russians on his team are at war, the Dragons are losing games, and this year is turning out to be the season from hell.
+Getting his team to the playoffs is his priority; falling in love isn’t even a footnote on his to-do list.

 Buy Links for the Print BookAmazon (US) | Amazon (UK) | CreateSpace